Ranchino/API-assignment/README.md

 # A school assignment built with Express and Node.js
-## Uses fetch to make a get requests from two APIs.
+## Using fetch to make a get requests from two APIs.
-### This app App will show based from the input field information and get weather forecast in celsius and also get information about the capitals country with a flag and population.
-The default information is Stockholm.
+### This app will display weather from a capital city, flag for that country as well as number of inhabitants of the country based on what you are searching for from the input field.
+The default information is Stockholm/Sweden.

 ### To run this app
 1. Run "npm install" to install dependencies